 Stir in cream and continue to simmer stirring often until desired consistency is reached.

 Remove from heat and let cool for a few minutes.
-Blend with a stick blender to enhance creaminess and serve immediately as a pasta sauce or pour into containers to refrigerate for later use.
+Blend the gjetost cheese with a stick blender to enhance creaminess and serve immediately as a pasta sauce or pour into containers to refrigerate for later use.

 Sarah, The Healthy Home Economist